ibm-cloud-docs/satellite/locations.md

       </tbody>
     </table>

-4. Repeat the previous step for the other two hosts that you want to add to your {{site.data.keyword.satelliteshort}} control plane.
+4. Repeat the previous step for the other two hosts that you want to attach to your {{site.data.keyword.satelliteshort}} control plane.
 Make sure that you assign your hosts to a different zone so that you spread all 3 hosts across all 3 zones in US East (`us-east-1`, `us-east-2`, and `us-east-3`).

 5. Verify that your hosts are successfully assigned to your location.
 The assignment is successful when all hosts show an **assigned** state and a **Ready** status, and a public IP address is assigned to the host.
 If the **Status** of your machines shows `-`, the bootstrapping process is not yet completed and the health status could not be retrieved.
 Wait a few minutes, and then try again.
    ```